qzhou0/cs534project/HUST-19/README.md

     The code is used for individual image-based CNN model training.

     *need to download the zip files named NiCT	pCT	nCT from source, extract the folder inside, and put them in same folder level as the CT_images_CNN.py file, e.g. ./NiCT/NiCT1.jpg.*

+    *after changing class_weight='auto' to None, wasn't able to get a good accuracy*

 3. CT_Patient_CNN.py